upcmarina/flexamino/borrador.md

 # OUTPUT

 Flexibility score for each amino acid in sequence.
+But side chain? or backbone? or both? --> preguntar Baldo '
 We must obtain:

 * Parseable text output